titomiguelcosta/ikea/README.md

 ## Unknowns

 * Products have a price, but they are not provided in the sample json, so hardcoding a value.
-* No business rules for what to do when invalid articles/products are detecting while loading.
+* No business rules for what to do when invalid articles/products are detected while loading.

 ## Assumptions

 * Only one currency, so not storing in the database any value.
 * No need to support translations.
-* Public API, no need for authentication.
+* Public API, no need for authentication/authorization.
 * Product names are unique.
 * Files will not have millions of thousands of records, cos if they do, loading everything in memory won't be the best approach.